lelandcope/JS-Libraries/jquery.validation/README.md

 Current Version: 1.5

 ### Description
 Validation is a jQuery funtion that allows you to validate a form.
-It somply returns a true or false if it passes or fails and adds a class called input-error or select-error to its parent wrapper.
+It simply returns a true or false if it passes or fails and adds a class called input-error or select-error to its parent wrapper.

 ### Usage